joel-oe-lacey/The-Newsboy/README.md

-# The Postman
+# The Newsboy
-The Postman is a simple react app template that allows you to view a variety of news articles by category.
+The Newsboy is a simple react app template that allows you to view a variety of news articles by category.
 As a user you can select a category, search articles by keyword or description, and click through to read the article based on the description cards.

 ## Installation Guide:
 - Clone the repository to your local machine